isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/resources.md

 *Click  <a href="/images/events/bookbugsx/files/NLB BBX Jul 2021 Decode the Emoji Answers.pdf" target="_blank" rel="noopener noreferrer">here</a> for the answers to the July 2021 Decode the Emoji activity.*

 It's the month of National Day!
 Have you met the NDP mascot, August, in the Marvellous Homes yet?
-He has a task for you: and you're going to need the knowledge you have gained from this month's quiz.
+He has a task for you, and you're going to need the knowledge you have gained from this month's quiz.
 Can you recreate the discovery of Singapore?

 |Chinese-English|Malay-English|Tamil-English|
 |:---:|:---:|:---:|